 • CEB impacts for this project have not yet been identified.

-S. 146 Deer Island Cross Harbor Tunnel
+S. 146 Inspection of Deer Island Cross Harbor Tunnels

 ☐ Contributes to improved public health

 ☐ Provides environmental benefits

 ☐ Extends current asset life

 ☐ Results in a net reduction in operating costs

 ☐ Improves system operability and reliability